Skip to content

 Lessons For Food Supply Chains Across Africa

-Chicken Republic’s supply chain model isn’t unique.
-It’s disciplined.
+Chicken Republic’s supply chain model may not be unique, but it is disciplined.
 Here’s what any African supply chain can take away:

 1. Centralize What You Can